X3I/poketwo.com/locations/silph-co.md

 Walk south from here and you'll see a door with Jessie & James behind it.

-Beat them and talk to Mr Silph to finish the quest.
+Beat them and talk to Mr. Silph to finish the quest.
 He will give you a [Masterball](/items/masterball).